linagora/obm-deploy/docs/ansible.md

 * Ensure that your remote host(s) have access to your computer
 * Build a resources directory with [this script] (included in sources)
+* Have a remotely accessible fully functional time server
 * Have a fully functional web server and grant it access to resources directory
 * Configure needed virtualhosts in your webserver
-* Manually install libselinux-python on your remote hosts
+* Manually install libselinux-python on remote hosts

-Be carefull, to build resources directory an obm-full host needs to be deployed using internet.
+Be carefull, building resources directory requires a complete obm-full host to sync from.

-It is only required the first time but you need to keep this in mind.
+You can refer to [our documentation] to install our test.example.com test host.

 A sample nginx configuration file can be found [here].